zowe/docs-site/docs/guides/zlux-workshop-user-browser.md

 ### Calling back to the Starter App

 We're close to finished now - the App can visualize data from a REST API, and can be instructed by other Apps to filter that data according to the situation.
-But, in order to complete this workshop, we need the App communication to go in the other direction - inform the Starter App which employees you have chosen in the table!
+But, in order to complete this tutorial, we need the App communication to go in the other direction - inform the Starter App which employees you have chosen in the table!

 This time, we will edit **provideZLUXDispatcherCallbacks** to issue Actions rather than to listen for them.
 We need to target the Starter App, since it is the App that expects to receive a message about which employees should be assigned a task.
 If that App is given an employee listing that contains employees with the wrong job titles, the operation will be rejected as invalid, so we can ensure that we get the right result through a combination of filtering and sending a subset of the filtered users back to the starter App.